SQL Server on Azure

 The best choice for mission-critical database workloads

-Switch to Azure SQL Database and get better price-performance than other cloud providers.
-Azure SQL Database meets your mission-critical requirements while costing up to 86 percent less than the competition.1
+Switch to Azure SQL Database and get better price performance than other cloud service providers.
+Azure SQL Database meets your mission-critical requirements while costing up to 86 per cent less than the competition.1

-Switch to SQL Server on Azure Virtual Machines and get better performance and price-performance than other cloud providers.
-Azure SQL Virtual Machines meet your mission-critical requirements and is up to 3.4 times faster and 87 percent cheaper than Amazon Web Services.1
+Switch to SQL Server on Azure Virtual Machines and get better performance and price performance than other cloud service providers.
+Azure SQL Virtual Machines meet your mission-critical requirements and is up to 3.4 times faster and 87 per cent cheaper than Amazon Web Services.1

 Mission-critical performance and availability